DrMrmld/latex-workshop-files/notes/General/Introduction - What is TeX and LaTeX?.md

 ## What is $\LaTeX$?

-[LaTeX](https://en.wikipedia.org/wiki/LaTeX) is an extension of $\TeX$.
+[LaTeX](https://en.wikipedia.org/wiki/LaTeX) is an extension ("macro package") of $\TeX$.
 It contains many predefined commands and environments (we will learn more about them later) that control the layout of the document.
 This allows one to focus on the content of one's writing, while letting $\LaTeX$ do its job of making the document look neat.
 Nowadays, practically no one uses plain $\TeX$.

 There are also other extensions as [ConTeXt](https://en.wikipedia.org/wiki/ConTeXt) and [AMS-TeX](https://en.wikipedia.org/wiki/AMS-LaTeX), but $\LaTeX$ is the most popular one.